OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Avatolika.md

 ### 8. **Notable Locations**

-- Avatolika: The largest city in the region and the current seat of the Council of Leaders.
+- **Avatolika**: The largest city in the region and the current seat of the Council of Leaders.
 Located where the Capilli River flows into Lake Serenith, Avatolika serves as the region’s military and administrative centre.
-- Lunor Crossing: A modest village situated near Avatolika’s northern border, Lunor Crossing serves as the primary point of interaction with the centaurs of Hybla Gratis.
+- **Lunor Crossing**: A modest village situated near Avatolika’s northern border, Lunor Crossing serves as the primary point of interaction with the centaurs of Hybla Gratis.
 The centaurs, wary of human intentions, conduct all trade and diplomacy exclusively in this village.
-- Star Fall Island: The contested island at the heart of Lake Serenith, Star Fall Island is a strategic location vital to regional trade.
+- **[[Star Fall Island]]**: The contested island at the heart of Lake Serenith, Star Fall Island is a strategic location vital to regional trade.
 Both Avatolika and Vesae claim ownership, and the dispute over the island has fueled tensions between the two kingdoms.

 ### 9. **Significant Characters**

-- Fionn Domhail: A charismatic and pragmatic leader, Fionn serves as the de facto head of the Council.
+- **Fionn Domhail**: A charismatic and pragmatic leader, Fionn serves as the de facto head of the Council.
 Originally, Lord of Avatolika city, Fionn has maintained his position as the most powerful of the leaders of Avatolika.
-- Eillis Chathain: Leader of Bournehave, Eilis serves as a voice of opposition on the council.
+- **Eillis Chathain**: Leader of Bournehave, Eilis serves as a voice of opposition on the council.
 She opposes war, favoring diplomatic resolutions and a focus on fostering self-reliance within the region.
-- Ruadhan Airt: The only council member not originally a city leader, Ruadhan was a former member of the [[Rift Watch]], and a well respected military leader.
+- **Ruadhan Airt**: The only council member not originally a city leader, Ruadhan was a former member of the [[Rift Watch]], and a well respected military leader.
 He believes a strong military presence is the only way to ensure Avatolika's survival against Vesae and other potential threats.
-- Laufi Haolan: Chief of Barrenhold, the most eastern of Avatolika's settlements, Laufi is a rough man, tasked with the protection of the regions edges against the corrupted forces that lie in the lands beyond.
+- **Laufi Haolan**: Chief of Barrenhold, the most eastern of Avatolika's settlements, Laufi is a rough man, tasked with the protection of the regions edges against the corrupted forces that lie in the lands beyond.
 Like Raudhan, he is a strong endorser of increasing the regions military might.
-- Cliona Laigh: The religious representative on the council, Cliona is the Elder of Lochraine.
+- **Cliona Laigh**: The religious representative on the council, Cliona is the Elder of Lochraine.
 Although traditionally, a pacifist Cliona believes that to preserve the sanctity of Lake Serenith and the culture of the Avatolika people, war is inevitable.
 As such she works to foster support from the remaining Naiads and Oosice for the upcoming conflict.
-- Brian Cearhail: Brian is the Chief of Lunor Crossing, and largely regarded as the bridge between centaur and humans.
+- **Brian Cearhail**: Brian is the Chief of Lunor Crossing, and largely regarded as the bridge between centaur and humans.
 His respectful approach and understanding of centaur culture have earned him the rare trust of these elusive beings, making him an indispensable figure in maintaining the fragile relationship between Avatolika and Hybla Gratis.

 ### 10. **Current Issues and Future Prospects**